Scoofszlo/Tikorgzo/README.md

 ### Requirements
 - Windows, or any Linux distros
 - Python `v3.11` or greater
+- Google Chrome
 - uv

 ### Steps
 1. Install Python 3.11.0 or above.
 For Windows users, ensure `Add Python x.x to PATH` is checked.
+2. Install Google Chrome from the official website.
+For Linux users, choose the appropriate package according to your installed distribution.
-2. Open your command-line.
+3. Open your command-line.
-3. Install uv through `pip` command or via [Standalone installer](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer).
+4. Install uv through `pip` command or via [Standalone installer](https://docs.astral.sh/uv/getting-started/installation/#standalone-installer).

     ```console
     pip install uv
     ```

-4. Install the latest published stable release into your system.
+5. Install the latest published stable release into your system.

     ```
     uv tool install tikorgzo